GeetanshChahal/node_express_api/README.md

 * You can test API calls using Postman
 * All the routes are in teachers.js in routes folder
 * You Can use
-    get : to get the required teacher information
+    get : to get the required teacher information,
-    post: to create a new teacher
+    post: to create a new teacher,
-    patch: to update any information of a teacher
+    patch: to update any information of a teacher,
     delete: to delete a teacher